dgonzdev/nyc_open_data/README.md

 ## Overview

-The purpose of this project is to help you
+The purpose of this project is to empower you to
 - create your own copy of NYC Open Data
 - create and share ETL workflows with the NYC civic tech community
 - explore NYC Open Data and your ETL output with open source solutions

 ## Local Setup

-Our [local setup guide](docs/LOCAL.md) provides instructions for running the project's rails app locally.
+Our [local setup guide](docs/LOCAL.md) provides instructions on how to run the project's rails app locally.